 Aggieland Credit Union, a branch of Greater TEXAS Federal Credit Union, has been serving the Bryan/College Station area for over 20 years and central Texas since 1952.
 We are a not-for-profit financial services organization aimed at providing services responsive to our member’s needs and to strive to project the "People Helping People" concept in a caring, professional manner.
 Aggieland Credit Union offers a wide variety of banking services at low or no cost to our members such as free checking accounts, free on-line bill pay, and remote check deposit.
 The credit union also offers high yielding saving products and low rate loan products.
 Visit www.aggielandcu.org for a complete list of locations and more information about our products and services.

 Life doesn’t operate on a 9-5 schedule, and neither should your bank.
 It’s time to enhance your banking experience.
 At First Convenience Bank (FCB), a division of First National Bank Texas, you can enjoy extended business hours every day of the week, convenient locations and friendly service – and with nine locations in Bryan/College Station, convenience is never far away.
-FCB first opened our doors more than 113 years ago in Killeen, Texas.
+FCB first opened our doors in 1901 in Killeen, Texas.
 The same pioneering spirit that drove our success then remains a driving force as we continue to provide for the safety and security of your financial needs.
-FCB remains committed to providing customers with quality banking products and services with over 300 bank branches throughout Texas, Arizona and New Mexico.
-First Convenience Bank — Putting Customer First since 1901.
+FCB remains committed to providing customers with quality banking products and services with over 300 bank branches throughout Texas, Arizona, Arkansas and New Mexico.
+First Convenience Bank — Helping customers with financial success.

 Interested in learning about our Homebuyer’s program?
 The City of College Station’s Community Development Department provides one on one counseling and homebuyer’s educational classes.
 Our staff is certified by Neighborworks America as Homebuyer Education Providers and Homebuyer Counselors.
 We can provide you, as a prospective homebuyer counseling on the process in connection with the City’s Down Payment Assistance Program.
 We provide you with a review of your credit, budgeting information, mortgage loans, shopping for a home, and maintaining your investment.
 Periodically we provide homebuyer education classes.
 This prepares you, in a class room setting, with the information you need to understand the process including, budgeting, credit, mortgage loans, shopping for a home, and maintaining their investment.
 Call now for an appointment 979-764-3778.